winitzki/scall/tutorial/programming_dhall.md

 let branchDepth : Natural → Natural → Natural = ???
 let treeDepth : TreeNat → Natural = λ(tree : TreeNat) → tree Natural leafDepth branchDepth
 ```

-The difference is only in the definitions of the functions `leafSum`, `branchSum`, and so on.
+The difference is only in the definitions of the functions `leafSum`, `branchSum`, etc.

 For the calculation of the sum of all numbers in a tree, `leafSum` should return just the number stored in a leaf, and `branchSum` should return the sum of the two numbers in the branches.
 (During evaluation, those two numbers will be equal to the recursively computed sums over the two sub-trees.)